brianglass/anastasis/files/26_september.md

 On the 26th day of the same month, the Translation of the holy, glorious Apostle and Evangelist, bosom friend, virgin, beloved, John the Theologian.

 **Verses.
-**<span style="color:windowtext">FatherÂ’s beloved Word you stand beside, Beloved more than all of the Disciples.
+**<span style="color:windowtext">Father’s beloved Word you stand beside, Beloved more than all of the Disciples.
 Passed on the twenty sixth day unto God the child of the thunder.</span>

-<span style="mso-bidi-font-size: 10.0pt">He was son of Zebedee and Salome, who was the daughter of Joseph the BeÂ­trothed; for Joseph had four sons, Jacob, Symeon, Juda and Joses, and three daughters, Esther, Martha and Salome, who became the wife of Zebedee and the mother of John; and so our Lord Jesus Christ was the JohnÂ’s uncle, as brother of Salome, JosephÂ’s daughter.</span>
+<span style="mso-bidi-font-size: 10.0pt">He was son of Zebedee and Salome, who was the daughter of Joseph the Be­trothed; for Joseph had four sons, Jacob, Symeon, Juda and Joses, and three daughters, Esther, Martha and Salome, who became the wife of Zebedee and the mother of John; and so our Lord Jesus Christ was the John’s uncle, as brother of Salome, Joseph’s daughter.</span>

-<span style="mso-bidi-font-size: 10.0pt">John is the one who leant on ChristÂ’s breast, as greatly loved; and he was also present at the betrayal and at the Cross; when he took the Mother of God to his own home and served her until the Dormition.
+<span style="mso-bidi-font-size: 10.0pt">John is the one who leant on Christ’s breast, as greatly loved; and he was also present at the betrayal and at the Cross; when he took the Mother of God to his own home and served her until the Dormition.
 After the Dormition the holy Apostles cast lots for where each of them should go and preach, and the lot John received was to go to Asia.
 This upset him, for he knew that he would be much tried at sea, as he foretold to his disciple Prochoros. \[<span style="color:red">There follow a further five pages of small print in double columns.</span>\]</span>

 At his holy prayers have mercy on us, O God.
 Amen.